 Officer Pat Renz

-Officer Pat Renz is the coordinator of the Adopt-A-Cop program, coordinator of the bike patrol program, coordinates the alarm billing, is the lead Intoxilyzer operator, works with the reports from the online-reporting system, is the primary Neighborhood Crime Watch officer and coordinates with local banks on updating information for alarm response.
+Officer Pat Renz is the coordinator of the bike patrol program, coordinates the alarm billing, is the lead Intoxilyzer operator, works with the reports from the online-reporting system, is the primary Neighborhood Crime Watch officer and coordinates with local banks on updating information for alarm response.

 The supervisor is Sgt.
-Mark Buschena.
-In addition to his other duties, Mark is the Bismarck Area Crime Stopper Coordinator, Volunteer Program Coordinator, manages the Landlord Notification Program, and is the department’s Public Information Officer.
-During 2010 we had direct contact with 14,801 people through presentations, tours and fingerprinting.
-Not included in this total are individuals who call or stop in with specific questions or requests.
+Tim Sass.
+In addition to his other duties, Tim is the Bismarck Area Crime Stopper Coordinator, Volunteer Program Coordinator, manages the Landlord Notification Program, and is the department’s Public Information Officer.